 This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 If a creditor sues you to try to collect a debt, it will start by filing a complaint.
 You have 21 or 28 days (depending on how it was served) to respond to the complaint by filing an answer.
-Read the article Going to Court to Defend a Debt Collection Case to learn about what to expect in a debt collection case.
+Read Going to Court to Defend a Debt Collection Case to learn about what to expect in a debt collection case.
 If you don’t answer a complaint within the time limit, your creditor can ask the court to find you in default.
-A creditor can also ask the court to find you in default if you don’t do something the court orders you to do, like coming to court for a hearing, answering a discovery subpoena, or making court ordered payments.
+A creditor can also ask the court to find you in default if you don’t do something the court orders you to do like going to court for a hearing, answering a discovery subpoena, or making court ordered payments.

 There are two steps to getting a default judgment.
 First, a default must be entered.
 Then, a default judgment is entered.